 Covishield vs Covaxin Detailed Comparison Check Here – The vaccination drive against Covid has already started in India a few months back.
 In the initial phase, only people of and above 45 years old were getting vaccinated.
 But from the month of May 2021, vaccination also started for the age group of 18 to 45 years old.
-It is hoped that the vaccination for kids and teenagers should also start soon.
+As expected, the government has now started the vaccination for kids and teenagers too by starting the online registration for them.

 While the vaccinations are going on with full fledge, one of the major confusion that people are having is about the vaccines.
 Currently, India is vaccinating the citizens with two options and these are Covishield and Covaxin.
 If you are also confused about which one to go for and what is the difference between the both, this article is absolutely for you.